 On a bus / train

-Remember public RESOURCES are shared.
-That means bathrooms, doorways, walkways, seating, etc., are all meant to be shared, so don't hog up more resources than you need to and be mindful of others who want to use those spaces too.
+That means bathrooms, doorways, walkways, seating, etc., are all meant to be shared, so try not to take up more resources than you need to and be mindful of others who want to use those spaces too.

 Though unspoken, everyone understands that these customs make life easier when you're sharing a space in public.
 By increasing your self-awareness and being more mindful of the people around you and how you're affecting them, you're more likely to make friends with strangers – or at least avoid getting some glares!